nlaeeq/Covid19_DataVisualization/README.md

 ### INITIAL WORKING:

 This project will visualize the **Covid-19** data from **3rd January 2020 to 29th March 2023**.
-As we cannot open the SQL file directly into Tableau, therefore I have saved the results obtained from SQL queries into four different Excel files that I will be using for visualization purpose.
-The files have been attached in my Github repository.
+The results obtained from SQL queries have been saved into Excel files and imported in Tableau, that I will be using for visualization purpose.

 <br>